NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable Moves: JA, 8A, 2A(A), 2AA(A), 6A, 2B(A)
 - 5B has slightly more stun on block and more lift
+- 5B(B)
-- 5B(B) improved advantage on hit and block; move ends four frames sooner; can follow up on whiff
+  - Improved advantage on hit and block
+  - Move ends four frames sooner
+  - Can follow up on whiff
 - 6B can do A follow up on whiff
 - 6B(B) added as 2BBB(B) with follow ups
 - 2B can follow up on whiff
 - 2BBB(B) has more lift
 - 2BBB(A) changed from RA to 4A
 - 2BBBB(B) bounces closer
+- 8B
-- 8B has guard frames until Oro jumps; done in combo replaced with 2BBB(B) with follow ups
+  - Has guard frames until Oro jumps
+  - Done in combo replaced with 2BBB(B) with follow ups
 - RB lifts on block
 - RB(B) added as 2BBBB(B)
 - JB can be DIed in the air with 6 or 4
 - 5A charge time changed from 11 frames to 8
 - 5A(A) added as 2AA(A)
 - 4A "attachment" window changed from 10 frames to 14
+- 2A
-- 2A has more stun on the second hit, less hitbox duration
+  - Has more stun on the second hit
+  - Less hitbox duration
 - 2AB(B) added as 2BBBB(B)
 - 2A(A) has slightly more stun
+- RA
-- RA is an untechable sweep; pursuit removed
+  - Is an untechable sweep
+  - Pursuit removed
 - 2BBBB(A) and 2AA(A) snakes do chip
+- 2Y
+  - Added
+  - Cannot be shaken
+  - Opponent cannot be grabbed
-- 2Y added, cannot be shaken, opponent cannot be grabbed, Oro can move a few frames later (TODO: This is faster now?); opponent can sub
+  - Oro can move a few frames later (TODO: This is faster now?)
+  - Opponent can sub
 - 5X damage reduced 65 to 50
+- 2X
+  -Hits better on both hits
-- 2X hits better on both hits; damage on the activated portion, first hit lifts on block and is blockable; ends sooner; knee hitboxes made slightly smaller
+  - Damage on the activated portion
+  - First hit lifts on block and is blockable
+  - Ends sooner
+  - Knee hitboxes made slightly smaller
 - GRKnJ changed to be RB

 #### Cosmetic